pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd-legacy/set-up-ci/03_configure_consumer_and_provider_pipelines.md

       1. Paste in the Pactflow API token value you copied in the previous step.
 1. Configure the Pact Broker base URL.
    1. On your local machine:
-      1. Open the `example-consumer` project in your IDE.
+      1. Open the `example-consumer-legacy` project in your IDE.
       1. Open `.github/workflows/build.yml`
       1. Update the value of `PACT_BROKER_BASE_URL` to the base URL of your own Pactflow account.
 You can easily get this by clicking the `COPY PACTFLOW BASE URL` button on the API Tokens page in Pactflow.
       1. While you're in there, you can delete the `.github/workflows/trigger_partner_docs_update.yml` workflow.
 It's not used in the execution of workshop, and deleting it will remove some noise from the Github Actions page.